-News trading is a method of trading the markets which utilizes economic and socio-political events to predict the possible direction of the financial markets.
+News trading is a method of trading the markets that utilises economic and socio-political events to predict the possible direction of the financial markets.

-News events can have a major impact on the markets, as the release of an important news event can cause traders to buy or sell assets on mass depending on their perception of the news.
+It can have a major impact on the markets, as the release of an important news event can cause traders to buy or sell assets based on their perception of the news.

-Depending on the news release, it can have short or a long term impact on the markets.
-For example, 3 months since the news broke about the shock results of the Brexit vote in the UK, the GBP has not recovered the value it lost.
+Depending on the news release, it can have short or a long-term impact on the markets.
+For example, after the shocking results of the Brexit vote in June 2016, the GBP didn’t recover its lost value for over 11 months.

 When the news is released, it can influence the financial markets.
 This is because news events can impact whether the majority of traders believe the market is in an uptrend (bullish) or in a downtrend (bearish), otherwise known as market bias.